ComboStrap/dokuwiki-docker/README.md

 last request memory:  0
 ```

-For the documentation over the data and usage, see the [configuration file](Dockerfiles/2024-02-06/resources/php-fpm/www.conf)
+For the documentation over the data and usage, see the [configuration file](resources/php-fpm/www.conf)

-## Volume
+## Volume Content

 The volume contains a whole dokuwiki installation.

-If you want to keep the size low, you need to perform cleanup administrative task.
+Why?
 We do not use symlink as [the official image](https://github.com/dokuwiki/docker/blob/main/root/build-setup.sh#L29)
 to keep backup data as specified in the [backup](https://www.dokuwiki.org/faq:backup)
 because it's too damn hard to keep the state of an installation.
 * Plugins does not use a version/release system.